MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation

 \textbf{Image Collection.}~~ The reference images used in our benchmark consist of both real and synthetic data.
 All real images were extracted from the LAION-5B dataset~\citep{schuhmann2022laion}.
-To ensure high quality, we selected only images with an Aesthetic score higher than 6.25 and a resolution greater than 512 pixels.
+To ensure high quality, we selected only images with an Aesthetic score~\citep{laion2022aesthentic} higher than 6.25 and a resolution greater than 512 pixels.
 However, the collected real images exhibited a distributional bias (\autoref{fig:source_distribution}; left).
-Specifically, landscape scenes appeared frequently, whereas categories useful as editing references, such as humans and objects, were underrepresented.
-While landscape images can serve as useful background references, the scarcity of human and object references limits the diversity of editing tasks that can be constructed in the benchmark.
-To address this imbalance, we generated additional synthetic images under diverse conditions using Nano Banana~\citep{google2025nanobanana} and ChatGPT-Image-1~\citep{openai2025gpt4oimage}, and used them as supplementary reference images (\autoref{fig:source_distribution}; right).
-This approach not only mitigated the categorical bias in the reference set but also expanded the coverage and diversity of reference images by incorporating both real and synthetic examples.
+Specifically, landscape scenes appeared frequently, whereas humans and objects were underrepresented.
+While landscape images can serve as useful background references, the scarcity of human and object references limits the diversity of editing tasks.
+To address this imbalance, we generated additional synthetic images under diverse conditions using Nano Banana~\citep{google2025nanobanana} and GPT-Image-1~\citep{openai2025gpt4oimage}, and used them as supplementary reference images (\autoref{fig:source_distribution}; right).
+This approach not only mitigated the categorical bias in the reference set but also expanded its coverage and diversity by incorporating both real and synthetic examples.

-\textbf{Image Filtering.} \quad Among the collected images, some contained small subjects that were difficult to use as references, or were inappropriate as reference images, such as those containing harmful content, tables, or corrupted data.
+\textbf{Image Filtering.} \quad Among the collected images, some contained small subjects that were difficult to use as references, or were inappropriate for reference use, such as images containing harmful content, tables, or corrupted data.
 To filter out such images and retain only those suitable for a reference-based image editing benchmark, we applied the following procedure.
 Following \cite{ye2025imgedit}, we extracted images that contained large and clearly visible objects suitable for editing tasks.
 Object detection was performed using YOLOv12~\cite{tian2025yolov12} and SAM2~\cite{ravi2025sam}, while CLIP~\cite{radford2021clip} was used to verify semantic consistency.
 Additionally, harmful or corrupted images were removed through a combination of automatic filtering with Gemini and manual inspection, resulting in the final curated set of real images.